Capacity Analysis of Linear Operator Channels over Finite Fields: Shannon Capacity vs Subspace Coding Capacity

-\begin{example} Following Example~\ref{example:sd}, we discuss $\loc_{2}(H,1)$ with a unique subspace degradation, where $H$ must satisfy \eqref{eq:row1dsi}.
-Since $\loc_{2}(H,1)$ is row-space symmetric, we can apply the necessary and sufficient for $C=C_\subs$ given in Corollary~\ref{cor:3}.
-We claim that for $\loc_{2}(H,1)$ with a unique subspace degradation, $C=C_\subs$ if and only if
+\begin{example} Following Example~\ref{ex:rss}, we discuss $\loc_{2}(H,1)$ with a unique subspace degradation.
+We know $H$ satisfies \eqref{eq:row1dsi}.
+Since $\loc_{2}(H,1)$ is row-space-symmetric, we can apply the necessary and sufficient for $C=C_\subs$ given in Corollary~\ref{cor:3}.
+Similar to the discussion in Example~\ref{ex:ndd}, we have that for $\loc_{2}(H,1)$ with a unique subspace degradation, $C=C_\subs$ if and only if for each $y \in \ffield^{1\times N}$

-where $z_i$ is defined in \eqref{eq:z}.
-The reason to show the above form is to build the connection to anther class of LOCs that will be discussed later in this section.
-The claim is verified as follows.

-Let $p_i=p_X(z_i)$, $i=0,1, 2, 3$.
-Consider $p_i$, $i=0,1, 2, 3$, that achieve $C$.
-If $p_0 = 1$, the channel is trivial, i.e., $H$ is the zero matrix with probability one, and hence the claim holds.
-So we assume that the channel is nontrivial, which implies $p_0<1$.
-For this example, \eqref{eq:1ll} becomes